 Writing of the Root Zone LGR Proposal, including references to each code point included, explaining the need of (any) variants and providing details of the label rules developed.
 Production of the relevant XML file.

-Publication for public comments, finalize and submit.
+Publication for public comments, finalization and submission.

 Proposed schedule of meeting and teleconferences